yisiqi/helm-nexus/README.md

 ## Install

-Based on the version in `plugin.yaml`, corresponding release binary will be downloaded from GitHub:
+Based on the version specified in `plugin.yaml`, corresponding release binary will be downloaded from GitHub with command:

 ```
 $ helm plugin install https://github.com/yisiqi/helm-nexus.git